Albert Ketèlbey: Post-war; retirement and death, 1946–59

 The winter of 1946–47 was harsh, and in February the sub-zero temperatures burst the water main outside Ketèlbey's Hampstead home.
 With his house partially flooded, he lost most of his correspondence, manuscripts and papers, and he and his wife both contracted pneumonia.
 The couple were taken to the Regent's Park Nursing Home, where Lottie died two days later.
 He sold his house and moved temporarily to the Hendon Hall Hotel, where he had a nervous breakdown.
 He spent the remainder of the year staying in hotels in southern England; in Bournemouth he began a relationship with Mabel Maud Pritchett, a hotel manageress, and the couple married in October in the following year.

 In 1949 Ketèlbey and his new wife moved to the Isle of Wight, and purchased Rookstone, Egypt Hill, in Cowes, where he partly retired, although he composed occasionally.
-Tastes in popular music had changed during and after the war and his music declined in popularity; his income in 1940 had been £3,493, which dropped to £2,906 in 1950—a particularly steep drop when wartime inflation is considered.
+Tastes in popular music had changed during and after the Second World War and his music declined in popularity; his income in 1940 had been £3,493, which dropped to £2,906 in 1950—a particularly steep drop when wartime inflation is considered.
 McCanna writes that apart from a commission for the National Brass Band competition in 1945, Ketèlbey produced nothing memorable after the war, and his biographer Keith Anderson considers that in the postwar period Ketèlbey's work "... lacked novelty.
 Of the handful of works published ... most were reworkings of old material, although the composer attempted to disguise the origins".
 The BBC also began to ignore his work.
 In their 1949 Festival of Light Music, none of his compositions were played, which he found distressing.
 In his letter to the Director-General of the BBC, Sir William Haley, Ketèlbey said the exclusion was "a public insult".
 His music still found an audience: in 1952 and 1953 With Honour Crowned was again played as a slow march at the Trooping the Colour ceremony.

 Ketèlbey died in his Cowes home of heart and renal failure on 26 November 1959.
 By the time of his death he had slipped into obscurity.
 Only a handful of mourners attended his funeral, which was held at Golders Green Crematorium in London.